RAISE-NTU/OHMS-NetSim/README.md

 ## Key Features

 * **Heterogeneous Teams:** Simulate complex teams of Unmanned Ground Vehicles (UGVs) and Unmanned Aerial Vehicles (UAVs).
-* **Realistic Outdoor Worlds:** Includes several pre-built environments, such as a Mars yard and dense forests of varying scales.
+* **Realistic Outdoor Worlds:** Includes several pre-built environments, such as a marsyard and dense forests.
 * **Modular Scenario Definition:** Easily define and launch complex multi-robot scenarios using a combination of YAML configuration files and ROS 2 launch files.
 * **Scientifically-Grounded Comms Emulation:** A custom Gazebo plugin simulates path loss and packet drop rates based on peer-reviewed models, allowing for realistic testing of communication-aware algorithms.
 * **ROS 2 Humble Integration:** Fully integrated with the ROS 2 ecosystem, providing a standard platform for robotics research and development.